Cold Therapy for Migraine

 Was cold therapy effective in relieving your migraine symptoms?

-Because cold therapy doesn’t involve ingesting any medications or supplements, there are few side effects from using this method of treatment.
-People who have cold intolerance or sensitivity to cold may not be able to use cold therapy.
-These are not all the possible side effects of cold therapy.
-Patients should talk to their doctor about what to expect with treatment with cold therapy.
+Because cold therapy doesn’t involve ingesting any medicines or supplements, there are few side effects from using this method of treatment.
+People who have cold intolerance or sensitivity to cold may not be able to use cold therapy.1,2

 Ice packs should not be applied to bare skin constantly.
-Using a cloth covering can help prevent areas from damage like frostbite.
+Using a cloth covering can help prevent areas from damage like frostbite.1,2

 How would you rate the side effects you experienced with cold therapy?